mlanza/solomode/docs/creators-guide.md

 Reminding players in your rules to "record plays over Derby" improves the odds this crucial detail won't be forgotten.
 A game cannot be played, after all, without reading its rules.
 Cite and link the [Players' Guide](./players-guide.md) if you like.

-While you can publish rules anytime, take care as to when and how as a premature release might cause your most enthusiastic fans to peter out before scoring begins.  **Remember only plays over Derby are scored.**
+While you can publish rules anytime, take care to remind your audience that **only plays over Derby are scored**.
+Ask them to conserve some enthusiasm and energy for the main event.

 Although your working rules can be hosted anywhere over the duration of the contest, Solomode aims to get creators thinking in terms of shipping and publishing.
 Please support the BGG community by publishing your final rules to BGG's file section by the time Derby concludes.